ZZUTK/Face-Aging-CAAE/README.md

 The training process has been tested on NVIDIA TITAN X (12GB).
 The training time of 50 epochs on UTKFace (23,708 images in the size of 128x128x3) is about two and a half hours.

-Please note that the parameter setting may differ from the paper because of different dataset.

 ## Testing
 ```
 $ python MAIN.py --is_train False